amoebatron/ESKIMOTRON/README.md

 ##### Time Only

 For time only trades, follow the same steps but simply widen the thresholds to make any trades a practical certainty.
 For example, suppose you wanted to sell on Time Only you would might set the threshold to 99999.

+#### Using Email Notifications

+Eskimotron can email you each time a trade is made.
+To do this you will need to set up a throw-away Gmail account which will function as the SMTP server.
+(NOTE: You will need to ensure that the Gmail account is accessible by 3rd-party applications.
+Consult Google documention if you are unsure how to do this.)
+Then:-

+1. Open the file called default.cfg
+2. Enter the email address to which you want to SEND trade reports.
+3. Enter the Gmail address which will function as the SMTP server.
+4. Enter the Gmail password that relates to the Gmail address.
+5. Save default.cfg
+6. Within Eskmitron select the Settings options.
+7. Select Email Notifications.

 That's it!
 Hope you have fun with it.

 #### DISCLAIMER: I should probably add that I only starting learning Python three weeks ago so don't blame if you lose everything.
 Operate at own risk.